famecrush/INTERN-TASKS/README.md

 3. It shows that the password is most commonly used password or not which is easy to break or guess.

 # REQUIREMENT
-1. PYTHON 3.X
+1. Python 3.x
-2. RE LIBRARY
+2. re library
-3. MATH LIBRARY
+3. math library